- The Newton Family

 Motorola Micro TAC Alpha

-Helmut Fischer was able to connect his Newton to this phone using an Apple Modem cable (Mini DIN-8 to DB9) and connecting the DB9 part to a standard phone to PC cable.
-He had to modify the Apple cable slightly by removing the connection between RxD+ and GND pins.
+Helmut Fischer — “Able to connect my Newton to this phone using an Apple Modem cable (Mini DIN-8 to DB9) and connecting the DB9 part to a standard phone to PC cable.
+Had to modify the Apple cable slightly by removing the connection between RxD+ and GND pins.”

 Motorola TimePort P280

-The Newton can use several GPRS devices such as mobile phones and PC cards.
+The Newton can also be used with the following GPRS mobile phones and cards.

-See also: How can I connect my Newton to a mobile phone?
+See also: How do I connect my Newton to a mobile phone?

 c.
 Which network cards can I use?